Poonam Sinha

 Poonam Sinha (née Chandiramani; born 3 November 1949) is an Indian politician and former actress, fashion model.
 She acted in Hindi cinema under the screen name Komal in her early career.
 She was crowned Miss Young India in 1968.
 She is married to actor and politician Shatrughna Sinha.
 She worked in lead roles in Hindi movies and has also produced two films.

 Early life

 Poonam was born in Hyderabad, in a Sindhi family as Poonam Chandiramani.
+She later moved to Mumbai, where she pursued a career in modelling and films.

 Career

 She was credited as Komal in all her films as heroine, including Jigri Dost, Dil Diwana and others.
 She was cast with Shatrughan Sinha in the movie Sabak (1973).
 The two later got married in 1980.
 They had earlier met in a train compartment while travelling.

 After her marriage, she largely left her acting career to raise their children.
 After a long gap of thirty years, she starred in the film Jodhaa Akbar (2008) playing Mallika Hamida Banu Begum—mother of Emperor Akbar, enacted by Hrithik Roshan, directed by Ashutosh Gowariker.